+The accompanying financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 The Company is in the development stage and has incurred recurring losses and negative cash flows from operations since inception.
-As of December 31, 2022, the Company had cash, cash equivalents and marketable securities of approximately \$76.3 million.
-Management believes that current cash, cash equivalents and marketable securities on hand at December 31, 2022 are sufficient to fund operations for at least the next twelve months from the date of issuance of these financial statements; however, the future viability of the Company is dependent on its ability to raise additional capital to finance its operations and to fund research and development costs in order to seek approval for commercialization of its drug product candidates.
-The Company's failure to raise capital as and when needed would have a negative impact on its financial condition and its ability to pursue its business strategies as this capital is necessary for the Company to perform the research and development activities required to develop the Company's drug product candidates in order to generate future revenue streams.
+As of December 31, 2023, the Company had cash and cash equivalents of approximately \$48.5 million.
+Management believes that current cash and cash equivalents on hand at December 31, 2023 are sufficient to fund operations into the first quarter of 2025; however, the future viability of the Company is dependent on its ability to raise additional capital to finance its operations and to fund research and development costs in order to seek approval for commercialization of its drug product candidates.
+The Company is exploring raising additional capital through a combination of equity offerings, collaborations, and other strategic alliances, and, depending on the availability and level of additional financings, and cash expenditure reduction, there is no guarantee that we will be successful in these mitigation efforts.
+The Company's failure to raise capital as and when needed would have a negative impact on its financial condition and its ability to pursue its business strategies as this capital is necessary for the Company to perform the research and development activities required to develop and commercialize the Company's drug product candidates in order to generate future revenue streams.
+Therefore, management has determined that the Company's accumulated deficit, history of losses, negative cash flows from operations and future expected losses raise substantial doubt about the Company's ability to continue as a going concern within one year of the issuance date of these financial statements.